 Anal gland abscesses in dogs

-Symptom of an anal gland infection
+Symptoms of of an anal gland abscess include:

-- Scooting (rubbing bottom on the ground)
+- Scooting (dragging their bottom along the ground)

 - Pain when pooing